Baħar iċ-Ċagħaq: History and facilities

-Caravans taking over prime recreational area.

 Malta's sound mirror

 The only sound mirror built outside of the UK is found near Baħar iċ-Ċagħaq at Magħtab.
-These buildings were sound early warning radar systems built before World War II.
+These buildings were early warning pre-radar systems based on sound built before World War II.
+Malta's sound mirror would capture distant sounds from (potentially enemy) seacraft engines far out at sea, before they become visible on the horizon.